werefin/1W-QKD-Quantum-Walks/README.md

-## 1W-QKD using QWs on circles and hypercubes
+## One-way QKD using quantum walks on circles and hypercubes

 ### Overview